sbhrwl/data_structures_algorithms/readme.md

 - [Linkedlist](linkedlist/readme.md)

 ## Data structures
-- Data structures enables us to store data in structured manner.
+- Data structures enables us to store data in a structured manner.
 - List, set, map, tree, queue, and stack are common data structures used in computer science and programming.

 ### List
 - A list is a collection of elements in a specific **order**.
-- Each element is assigned an index, which is used to access it. - Lists are typically **mutable**, which means that you can modify them by adding, removing, or changing elements.
+- Each element is assigned an index, which is used to access it.
+- Lists are typically **mutable**, which means that you can modify them by adding, removing, or changing elements.
 - Lists are typically used for storing and manipulating data that needs to be **accessed and modified frequently**

 ### Set